influxdata/docs-v2/content/flux/v0/stdlib/influxdata/influxdb/cardinality.md

 ------------------------------------------------------------------------------->

-`influxdb.cardinality()` returns the series cardinality of data stored in InfluxDB.
+`influxdb.cardinality()` returns the series cardinality of data retrieved from InfluxDB.

+{{% note %}}
+Although this function is similar to InfluxQL's [`SHOW SERIES CARDINALITY`](/influxdb/v1/query_language/spec/#show-series-cardinality), it works in a slightly different manner.

+`influxdb.cardinality()` is time bounded and reports the cardinality of the data that's passed into it rather than the cardinality of the bucket as a whole.
+{{% /note %}}

 ##### Function type signature